 If you wonder what Ras el Hanout is, is a Moroccan mix of spices, has a curry-like flavor with a spicy kick and literally means ‘top of the shelf’, a mix of the best spices a merchant had in their store.
 The spices in different mixes you’ll find differ, the one I have has rose petals and I love that.

 I bought mine from Whole Foods, but it’s not always available, so if you don’t find it in stores you can get it from here.
 There are more brands available on Amazon but I chose the one I would buy.

 An easy and nutritious creamy and hearty soup.

 - 2 medium onions (I used one yellow and one red), chopped

-- 3 gloves garlic, peeled, smashed and chopped
+- 3 cloves garlic, peeled, smashed and chopped

 - 1 parsnip, peeled and chopped